 If parents asked a lot of questions, or tried to verbally reason with the child, it would prolong the tantrum.
 When a toddler is very angry, he can’t process language, and asking questions just pushes him into overload.

 Researchers felt the research-based trick to end a tantrum is to get past the anger.
-Either ignore the child, or respond with as few words as possible.
+If you think it’s a tantrum, ignore the child or respond with as few words as possible.
+If you think it’s a meltdown, stay nearby but don’t talk or touch a lot.
 When the child has released anger, what’s left is sadness, and they will seek comfort.

 - Don’t “over-respond”.
 Keep your response calm and low key.
 You don’t want to pay too much attention to the tantrum as you don’t want to reward the behavior.

 - Stay calm.
-A tantruming child is often overwhelmed by the strength of his own emotions, and needs you to model emotional stability to help re-ground him.
+A child in meltdown is overwhelmed by the strength of his own emotions, and needs you to model emotional stability to help re-ground him.